 Why PSHE matters

-Personal, Social, Health and Economic (PSHE) education is a school subject through which pupils develop the knowledge, skills and attributes they need to manage their lives, now and in the future.
+PSHE (personal, social, health and economic) education is a school curriculum subject through which pupils develop the knowledge, skills and attributes they need to manage their lives, now and in the future.

-These skills and attributes help pupils to stay healthy, safe and prepare them for life and work in modern Britain.
-When taught well, PSHE education helps pupils to achieve their academic potential, and leave school equipped with skills they will need throughout later life.
+PSHE education helps pupils to stay healthy, safe and prepared for life – and work – in modern Britain.
+When taught well, PSHE also helps pupils to achieve their academic potential.

 Why is PSHE education important to pupils?